Codecademy/docs/content/java/concepts/math-methods/terms/next-after/next-after.md

   - 'paths/computer-science'
 ---

-The **Math.nextAfter()** method is used to get the floating-point number next to the first argument in the direction of the second argument.
+The **Math.nextAfter()** method returns the floating-point number next to the first argument in the direction of the second argument.

 ## Syntax